smannist/dungeon-generator/documentation/weekly_report_2.md

 - Is the BSPNode class missing any required fields?
 I am not completely sure what information should be stored.
 - I am not sure how to test the BSP Tree since the creation is randomized.
 Any tips?

+## What will I do next?

+Work on dungeon generation class (if needed, modify BSPTree accordingly) and start working on the UI.

 ## Conclusion

 I have made progress, but there is still much work to be done.
 I will need to conduct further research and make changes to the classes if necessary.
 Luckily there is still plenty of time left.